Magnonic spin Joule heating and rectification effects: Spin-Joule heating

-where $I_m \equiv I_s / \hbar$, $\Delta \mu \equiv \mu_m - \mu_s$, and the linear response relation $I_m = \Delta \mu / R_m$ will be derived below.
-This is the spin analogue of Joule heating expression for charge current flow across an interface.
+The second term on the right hand side above is a new contribution emerging from the lack of spin conservation across the interface.
+Consequently, it is also unique to spin Joule heating and is absent in conventional Joule heating owing to conservation of charge currents.

+While for realistic parameters this correction due to the lack of spin current conservation is practically negligible and the spin Joule heating remains positive, it is tempting to imagine a situation where cooling can be achieved by accomplishing a desired large $|\mu_s|$ (using an external mechanism not considered in the present work) that will allow $\Delta \dot{Q}$ to become negative.
+Such a situation will necessarily entail an external drive to maintain the desired $\mu_s$ and thereby fully respect the laws of thermodynamics.
+It is yet another interesting feature of spin physics due to a lack of spin conservation under certain conditions.
+In the following considerations, we disregard the dipolar interactions and the related lack of spin conservation, taking them into account in the more detailed analysis presented in the appendix.

 A generalization of this result to an interface between two FIs with different magnon chemical potentials leads to a similar expression for the heating.
 In the continuum limit, this leads to magnonic spin-Joule heating power per unit volume in the FI bulk:

 where $\pmb{j}_m = - \pmb{\nabla} \mu_m / \rho_m$ is the magnon current density and $\rho_m$, the magnon spin resistivity.